-This crosscutting symposium aims at expanding the scope of the conference by encouraging hot topics that are new to ICMCTF.
-The three sessions of the symposium will provide a forum for new pioneering topics including the latest advances in the synthesis of nanomaterials and nanofabrication, new types of coatings, with a focus on high entropy alloys and 2D materials.
+This cross-cutting symposium aims at expanding the scope of the conference by encouraging hot topics that are new to ICMCTF.
+The five sessions of the symposium will provide a forum for new pioneering topics including the latest advances in computational material science, the synthesis of nanomaterials and nanofabrication, and coatings based on multi-principal-element and 2D materials.

 F1.
 Nanomaterials and Nanofabrication

 This session focuses on harnessing nanoscale phenomena and innovative deposition strategies for new types of nanostructures and nanomaterial coatings with multiple functionalities.
 Advances in thin films, nanocrystals, nanoparticles, nanowires, nanotubes, and their applications will be addressed, as well as the development and application of novel in-situ diagnostics to understand and control these growth processes.
 Further areas of interest include emerging direct-write, cluster-beam, and bio-inspired deposition methods, theoretical and computational research in nanomaterials with controlled properties, processing-structure-property relationships, novel application concepts or prototypes using nano-engineered structures, and plasma fundamentals and diagnostics.
 These topics cover the understanding and synthesis of novel nanostructured materials and how to apply them in the next-generation nano-devices, and the development of innovative manufacturing processes.

 F1.
 Invited Speaker:

 - Vladimir Popok, Aalborg University, Denmark, “Polymer Films with Gas-Phase Aggregated Nanoparticles: Formation and Applications”

 F2.
 High Entropy and Other Multi-principal-element Materials